lei-xue/Analytics-Project/README.md

 ## 📊 About Me
 I'm a data-savvy storyteller with expertise in Python, R, and SQL.
 I have previous experience in data visualization, machine learning, and business analytics.
-I'm currently seeking an intern position in data analytics.
+I'm currently seeking job position in data analytics.

 # 📚 Projects